andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

 }
 ```

-You may be asking, &#8220;Where will you set this NSManagedObjectContext reference?&#8221;.
+You may be asking, "Where will you set this NSManagedObjectContext reference?&#8221;.
 I'm employing a pattern that I've found successful in the past: I assign it when the finishes launching through the AppDelegate's `application:didFinishLaunchingWithOptions` method.
 [More on this, shortly][7]&#8230;

 For now, know that we're counting on that [later step][7] to take place, since `context` is defined as an implicitly unwrapped optional.